mdk32366/Data-Extraction/README.md

 MDK - 1/9/19:  Let Deb know the creds from Ashley didn't come through yet, and that I did some prelim work on report outputs.

+MDK - 1/10/19:  Kickoff meeting went well.
+Rachel is my contact at client.
+She's also exec director.
+Chances are she'll want us to make it stepwise, or just do it for her.
+Deb has been great.
+This is their fourth or fifth port from SF to LGL.
+I know have access to LGL so I can start getting some experience with the platform.

+Merger happens effective June 1.
+Data go live April 1.

+Spouse Records: Need to be handled differently.

+Granted Access to clients LGL and ran a dupe check - Nothing!
+This is good.

+A couple of key notes:

+Affiliations and Soft Credits:  Need to gauge the extent to which they are used, and then determine IF or WHEN they'd come over.
+Opportunity Roles: Did they use them?
+If so, there are implications to be ameliorated.

 ### Resources

 [Little Green Light Flex Importer Documentation](https://help.littlegreenlight.com/article/51-using-the-flex-importer)